conan-io/conan-io.github.io/_posts/2020-06-17-New-conan-release-1-26.markdown

 Conan 1.26 has been released.
 Without a doubt, the most substantial feature in this release is the introduction of three new recipe methods!
-The first and most significant one is the toolchain() method, so lets talk about that first.
+The first and most significant one is the `toolchain()` method, so let's talk about that first.

 ## New Method: toolchain()